Andrey-Zobnin/Andrey-Zobnin/README.md

 ---

 ## Skills

+###Base
+- Development of applications in Python and C.
+- Creation of web applications using the Flask framework.
+- Participation in the design and implementation of microservice architecture.
+- Work with multithreaded and iterative tasks.
+- Implementation of object-oriented programming (OOP) and structured programming principles.
+- Development of multi-file projects, including work with matrices.
+- Creation of utilities for sorting JSON and XML files, ensuring efficient data management.
+- Use of GitHub for version control and collaborative development.

 ### Programming Languages:
 - **Python:** Experience in developing web applications using the Flask framework, creating scripts for task automation, and working with data analysis libraries (e.g., Pandas, NumPy).
 Knowledge of OOP and functional programming principles.